Speak to an expert

 The cost of an air source heat pump installation

-Contact us for a free quote, or find out the average cost of a heat pump installation.
-An average 3-bed semi would typically cost between £5,500 – £7,000.
+The average cost of a heat pump installation for a 3-bed semi would typically cost between £5,500 – £7,000.

 Primarily, this is because ASHP systems work at a lower flow temperature than traditional boiler systems.
 Radiators may therefore need to be replaced with ones that have larger surface areas to let the heat generated by the ASHP heat your home and hot water as efficiently as possible.
 Older radiators will still work with a new ASHP, but the system efficiency may be significantly reduced.